eggpi/citationhunt/scripts/README.md

 $ ./parse_pages_articles.py path/to/pages-articles.xml.bz2 unsourced
 ```

-It will not assign categories to pages; instead, at the end of this step, each
-page in the database will reference a dummy "unassigned" category.
-Finally, a
-pickled dictionary of statistics will be dumped to a file named stats.pkl at
+At the end of this step, a pickled dictionary of statistics will be dumped to a
-the end of the execution.
+file named stats.pkl at the end of the execution.
 It can be safely removed.

 The final step is to pick which categories will get to be displayed in
-CitationHunt, thus fixing the "unassigned" entries in the database.
-This can be
+CitationHunt, thus filling up the `articles_categories` table in the database.
-done with the `assign_categories.py` script:
+This is done with the `assign_categories.py` script:

 ```
 $ ./assign_categories.py --max-categories=5500